Varieties: Grenache Tempranillo Malbec

 Bottle size: 750 mL

-A measured amount of Tempranillo and Malbec were added for added complexity and fruit expression.
-The wines were then racked, filtered and transferred to a mixture of older American and French oak hogsheads.
-The wine remained in oak for 24 months before blending, filtration and bottling.
-It has been sealed under screwcap for freshness and authenticity.
+Robust old-vine Grenache grapes left in the vineyard to fully mature, were crushed onto fermented and drained skins of Tempranillo and fermented with selected yeast for one week.
+Selected tanks were then topped and closed for another week for extended maceration prior to pressing.
+A carefully considered amount of Tempranillo and Malbec was added for increased complexity and fruit expression.
+The wines were then racked, filtered and transferred to a mixture of older French oak hogsheads.
+The wine remained in oak for 24 months before blending, filtration and bottling under screwcap for freshness and authenticity.

 This wine will pair nicely with duck, turkey, lamb and spicy dishes